-- Keep feeders clean.
-Feeders that leak will attract bees and pests.
+- Keep feeders clean: Feeders that leak will attract bees and pests.
 Frequently clean the outside base and the feeder ports with soapy sponge and lots of rinse water.
-Then leaks and drips of nectar off hummingbird beaks won't tempt pests.

-- Choose feeders designed to discourage insects, such as feeders with ant moats or bee guards.
-Feeders with saucers position the nectar away from the feeding port where long-tongued hummingbirds can reach the nectar but insects cannot.
+- Choose feeders designed to discourage insects: Feeders with saucers position the nectar away from the feeding port where long-tongued hummers can reach nectar, but insects cannot.

-- Move the feeder to "trick" insects: Once hummingbirds find a food source, they will visit it often.
-Insects are only likely to visit convenient food sources and probably won't search for relocated feeders.
+- Move the feeder to trick insects: Once hummers find a food source, they will visit it often.
+Insects are only likely to visit convenient sources and probably won't search for relocated feeders.
 Moving the feeder by just a few feet can decrease insect visits without discouraging the hummingbirds.

-- Give insects their own feeders: Attract the insects by hanging the "detour" feeder in the full sunlight they prefer and use a sweeter sugar water solution.
-Or hang or set a very shallow bowl with old sugar water about 5 or 6 feet away from the feeders.
+- Give insects their own feeders: Attract the insects by hanging a decoy feeder in the full sunlight they prefer and use a sweeter sugar water solution.
+Place a very shallow bowl with strong sugar water about 5 or 6 feet away from the feeders.
+(You may need to begin close to the feeder and move it farther away incrementally.)
 This will keep the insects around to pollinate your flowers while giving them a food source besides the hummingbird feeder.

 - Avoid yellow: Red attracts hummingbirds while yellow attracts wasps and bees.
 Avoid feeders with yellow insect guards or flower accents and your feeder will be less attractive to insects.
-(You can repaint any yellow parts with red, non-toxic paint.)
+If you have one with yellow accents, repaint with red, non-toxic paint.